Any cat parent can tell you the worst part of traveling is leaving your precious kitty home without you.

 There are plenty of pet cameras out there with lots of reviews.
 Many of them will allow you to watch your cat through an app on your phone, and some even let you talk to your cat or play with a laser pointer remotely.

 Some can be a little pricey, but if you absolutely need to be able to see your cat whenever you want in order to feel comfortable, it’s money well spent.

 Take Your Mind Off Of Your Cat For A Bit

 Your cat is probably always on your mind while you’re away, but it’s important to take some time to distract yourself.

 Enjoy your trip, and take the time you have apart from your cat to do some things for yourself.
 Live in the moment for a while and try to realize that your cat is doing just fine without you for this short time.

 If you’ve taken steps to reduce your cat’s anxiety while you’re away, you should be able to rest at ease.
 Your cat’s sitter is just a phone call away, so try to take it easy for a bit knowing that you’re not as far away as you think.

 How do you relax on vacation while your cat is at home?
+Do you have any tips for a less stressful goodbye?
 Let us know in the comments below!